stelleg/llvm-project/kitsune/docs/using.md

      * ``Kokkos::parallel_reduce`` support is currently under development. **(TODO: This needs to be updated when reductions are completed.)**

-**(TODO: Document other language-level constructs -- e.g., ``spawn``, ``sync``.)**
+*(TODO: Document other language-level constructs -- e.g., ``spawn``, ``sync``.)*

 The second component of the compilation stage is Tapir that is implemented as a series of extensions to LLVM.
 Tapir is responsible for taking the parallel representations of code provided by Kitsune and (1) optimizing them and (2) taking the optimized code and transforming it into a parallel for for a specific architecture and corresponding runtime ABI target.
 The architecture target for the code is primarily defined by the runtime target.
 For example:

   * `-ftapir=serial`: will transform the parallel intermediate form used by Tapir into a serial CPU code.
   * `-ftapir=opencilk`: will transform the parallel intermediate form used by Tapir into a CPU executable that leverages the OpenCilk runtime system for parallelism.
   * `-ftapir=openmp`: will transform the parallel intermediate form used by Tapir into a CPU executable that leverages the OpenMP runtime system (even if the input source program is not using OpenMP).
-  * `-ftapir=cudatk`: will transform the parallel intermediate form used by Tapir into a runtime target for supporting CUDA and NVIDIA's GPU architectures. `cudatk` is shorthand for a CUDA Toolkit runtime that is part of the Kitsune code base and simplifies some of the details of code generation for CUDA. **(TODO: This transform is still under development and should not be considered robust.)
+  * `-ftapir=cudatk`: will transform the parallel intermediate form used by Tapir into a runtime target for supporting CUDA and NVIDIA's GPU architectures. `cudatk` is shorthand for a CUDA Toolkit runtime that is part of the Kitsune code base and simplifies some of the details of code generation for CUDA. *(TODO: This transform is still under development and should not be considered robust.)*
   * `-ftapir=hip`: will transform the parallel intermediate form used by Tapir into a runtime target for supporting HIP and AMD's GPU architectures.
 Like the CUDA target above, there is a HIP-specific runtime library that is packaged with Kitsune that simplifies some aspects of code generation for the AMD software stack and GPU hardware.
   * `-ftapir=realm`: will transform the parallel intermediate form used by Tapir into a runtime target that supports the Realm runtime system that is used the low-level runtime system used by the Legion Programming System.
   * `-ftapir=qthreads`: will transform the parallel intermediate form used by Tapir into a runtime target that supports CPU execution using the Qthreads runtime system.

-  **(TODO: Flush out the details for other, lower priority, targets -- e.g. OpenCL.)**
+  *(TODO: Flush out the details for other, lower priority, targets -- e.g. OpenCL.)*

 Based on the selected runtime and architecture target, the result executable each have their own unique aspects for supporting parallel execution parameters.
 Many are controlled by enviornment variables and are dependent upon the runtime system.
 A quick overview of some of these parameters are quickly discussed below.

 **OpenCilk Runtime Target**: The OpenCilk runtime target supports one primary environment variable that controls the number of worker threads that will be used to execute supported language constructs (e.g., `forall`).
 This environment variable is `CILK_NWORKERS`.
 In addition, the compilation step requires a bitcode file for the runtime interface that is currently searched for via the LD_LIBRARY_PATH environment variable.
-The bitcode file is installed into ``INSTALL_PREFIX/lib/clang/VERSION/lib/TARGET_TRIPLE`` and is also within the LLVM binary (build) directory if you are using/developing with an *in-tree* build.
+The bitcode file is installed into ``INSTALL_PREFIX/lib/clang/VERSION/lib/TARGET_TRIPLE`` (see example below) and is also within the LLVM binary/build directory if you are working with an *in-tree* build.
 ```bash
 $ export LD_LIBRARY_PATH=/usr/local/kitsune/lib/clang/10.0.1/lib/x86_64-unknown-linux-gnu:$LD_LIBRARY_PATH
 $ clang++ -ftapir=opencilk ... my_program.cpp